Jbleezy/BO2-Reimagined/README.md

 ## Change Notes

+## General
+* Increased level of detail at longer distances
+* In-game menu no longer disabled instantly when the game ends

+## HUD
+* Enemy counter displayed on top left of screen
+* Timer displayed on top right of screen
+* Health bar displayed on bottom left of screen
+* Current zone displayed on bottom left of screen

 ## Players
 * Unlimited sprint
 * Self revives in solo are active whenever the player has at least 1 perk